frankchen07/writing/posts/email newsletter 17.md

 ### paperwork

 Visit your nearest veterinarian to ensure you have the right health certificates and updated vaccines for travel.
-Some airlines also want you to fill out a couple of forms saying that your pet won’t urinate or defecate on the plane (as if they could control it 🙄).
+Some airlines also want you to fill out a couple of forms saying that your pet won't urinate or defecate on the plane (as if they could control it 🙄).

-Rules on where you can take your pet depend on the country you’re going to.
+Rules on where you can take your pet depend on the country you're going to.
 Europe is pretty relaxed.
 Asian countries and Australia have really strict requirements and sometimes might not let your pet in at all.

-For somewhere in Europe, you’ll need:
+For somewhere in Europe, you'll need:
 1. updated rabies vaccination
 2. latest health certificate
 3. airline forms